laurb9/PanoController-Firmware/README.md

 ### Hardware
 - 32-bit ARM controllers (Gigapan had 8-bit AVR)
 - Bluetooth LE control via iOS App
-- Battery voltage from 10V down to 6V
+- Battery voltage from 10V down to 6V due to the DRV8834 stepper driver used.
+  Other drivers will enable different voltage ranges if necessary.

 ## Wiring map

-Wiring is still a work in progress.
 An Adafruit BLE device is now required for Bluetooth LE connectivity.
+Wiring is mostly stable but subject to change if new devices or options are added.

 ### Controller

 The controller unit comes with no display.
 All the controls and status are presented via the iOS App.

+#### Feather M0 / Bluefruit

+Status: in active development.
+Using onboard Feather/BLE.
+- A0
+- A1
+- A2
+- A3
+- A4 - Battery Voltage via divider: Vin---[47K]---A0---[10K]---GND
+- A5
+- SCK - BLE(internal)
+- MOSI - BLE(internal)
+- MISO - BLE(internal)
+- RX/0 - CAMERA_FOCUS active LOW
+- TX/1 - CAMERA_SHUTTER active LOW
+- 4[BLE] CS  (internally connected)
+- 7[BLE] IRQ (internally connected)
+- 8[BLE] RST (internally connected)
+- SDA/20 - MPU-6050 board
+- SCL/21 - MPU-6050 board
+- 5 - DIR
+- 6 - VERT_STEP
+- 9[A7] - HORIZ_STEP
+- 10 - nENABLE
+- 11
+- 12 - MPU-6050 INT
+- 13[LED]

 #### Teensy LC / 3.x